Cardiac Diagnostics Tests

 However, the angioplasty is not able to create a wide enough opening for blood to get through, you may need a stent, which is a tiny metal tube that is placed within your blood vessel to keep it open.

-Get Cardiac Diagnostic Tests in Humble & Conroe, TX
+Get Cardiac Diagnostic Tests in Humble & The Woodlands, TX

 Dr. John Samuel and Dr. Paulraj Samuel have extensive experience in treating a wide range of heart conditions, including hypertension, vascular diseases, atherosclerosis, heart failure, and more.